openharmony/docs/en/application-dev/reference/apis-network-kit/js-apis-net-netfirewall.md

 getNetFirewallRules(userId: number, requestParam: RequestParam): Promise\<FirewallRulePage>

-Query all firewall rules for the user.
+Get firewall rules by userId, and it is necessary to specify the pagination query parameters.

 **System interface**: This interface is a system interface.